PlayEveryWare/eos_plugin_for_unity/docs/steam.md

 ## Prerequisites

 - Install Steam SDK version `1.57` minimum.
-- Have Steam added as an `Indentity Provider` for your game (see [here](https://dev.epicgames.com/docs/dev-portal/identity-provider-management#steam) for how to do that).
+- Have Steam added as an [Indentity Provider](https://dev.epicgames.com/docs/dev-portal/identity-provider-management#steam) for your game.

 ## External C# Wrappers for the Steam SDK